The ultimate policy for everyone involved.

 Probate bonds provided by Allen Insurance Associates, Inc.

-Probate bonds provide financial protection to beneficiaries when the estate and assets of the deceased are managed by a fiduciary.
-Typically required for court-appointed fiduciaries, probate bonds protect beneficiaries by guaranteeing that the fiduciary follows through with their professional responsibilities.
+Probate bonds provide financial coverage to beneficiaries when the estate and assets of the deceased are managed by a fiduciary.
+Typically required for court-appointed fiduciaries, probate bonds help protect beneficiaries by guaranteeing that the fiduciary follows through with their professional responsibilities.

 What do probate bonds cover?

 Probate bonds help protect beneficiaries by offering a financial guarantee that estates and assets are properly managed and distributed by the fiduciary.
 Fiduciaries have control of someone else’s estate and assets and have many duties to perform during the probate process.
 If any of these are done incorrectly, it could result in a claim.
 Here is a list of things a probate bond ensures will be performed lawfully and ethically: